gingertris/The-Field/README.md

 *How?
 Gives user a message with a Win button and a Loss button.
 When one team reports, bot can message the captain of the other team asking to confirm the score, with its own interaction.*

+`/info`

+Gives you your information.
+This includes your region, current team, team stats, etc.

 <ins>Ideas